 Prognosis of the condition including risks of organic brain lesions

+Need to explain the tracking mechanism to the health concern

-User story 12– Nutrition Focus
+User story 11– Nutrition Focus

 A 50-Year-Old Hispanic Man With Metabolic Syndrome:

 Background

 The patient works in maintenance for the apartment building where he lives.
 He has been overweight since childhood and has been unable to lose weight despite many attempts.
 Several fad diets have resulted in as much as a 15-lb weight loss, but eventually he regains all the lost weight and rebounds past his baseline weight, becoming even heavier.
 The patient does not exercise except for walking associated with his job.
 His family has expressed concern about his risk of developing type 2 diabetes mellitus or heart disease, and they have convinced him to seek medical consultation.
 The patient states he has not seen a physician in 2 years, and he has not adhered to his cholesterol-lowering therapy because of the cost of the drug.